BlockstreamResearch/bip-frost-dkg/README.md

 *Raises*:

-- `FaultyParticipantError` - If another known participant or the coordinator is faulty.
+- `FaultyParticipantError` - If another participant is faulty.
 See the documentation of the exception for further details.

 #### coordinator\_investigate